VIJAY-GADRE/Waste_Classification_using_ResNet152/README.md

   - ii.
 Add Customised CNN on top of ResNet152 Model.
   - iii.
 Combine ResNet152 and Customised CNN.
   - iv.
 Optimise the algorithm.
   - v.
-Fit hte model on the training dataset.
+Fit the model on the training dataset.
 (Make the model learn)
+  - vi.
+Test the model

+### Note: - The Models have been tested on Mac M1